-During the installation process the user has to verify the integrity and authenticity of the downloaded software as described in the Security Guide [10].
-The base software installed from the CD/DVD allow the user to perform this verification by checking the digital signature of the ISO images and the package.
+During the installation process the user has to verify the integrity and authenticity of the software as described in the Evaluated Configuration Guide [10].
+The base software installed from the CD allows the user to perform this verification by checking the digital signature of the packages.